roblevintennis/Treeshaking-Experiment/README.md

 ## Findings

-It seems with Webpack + Babel 7, if you have a module that does `import * as Module`, the engine is smart enough to drop dead code from the bundle.
+* It seems with Webpack + Babel 7, if you have a module that does `import * as Module`, the engine is smart enough to drop dead code from the bundle.
+* In ES6, if you do not use any of the methods or properties, regardless of import style, the code will not be included in the bundle.
+* CommonJS: Regardless of what you do, the whole file is always included in the resulting bundle.

 ## Reference